osg-htc/virtual-school-2021/docs/participant-tips.md

    Meet with your mentor individually to set and track progress on goals, or with small groups to discuss common interests.

-*  Extra topics: On Monday and Tuesday of the first week, there will be extra, optional learning modules for more specialized topics.
+*  Extra topics: On Monday and Tuesday of the second week, there will be extra, optional lessons on more specialized topics.
    All participants are welcome to join, but use your time wisely.
-   We will schedule the topics during the first week, so check your email for details.
    Not sure what topics to attend?
 Work with your mentor to decide.

 *  Showcase: On Wednesday, August 11, there will be talks from three researchers who use HTC.